llauderesv/ohanas-reservation-system/README.md

 # Ohana's Private Resort Reservation system

+Welome to Ohana's Private Resort.

-This is a web based online reservation system for ohana's private resort with sms notification.
+This site is a web based online reservation system with sms notification made by me and for our thesis project when i was in college.